 Here are some quick and easy ways to stay calm on the plane (or anywhere)…even while your child screams:

-- Take a few deep breaths (or allow the Calm app or Stop, Breathe, Think to guide you through a meditation).
+- Take a few deep breaths (or allow the Calm app, My Life or Mindful Mama to guide you through a meditation).

 - Sing a song (under your breath or out loud…who cares if they judge, you’ve got a kid to keep calm).